tjohann/ambient_tracking_with_raspi/README.md

 Common parts like become_damon() are located in a static library, see [Helper library](libhelper/README.md).
 For more details on the daemon code, see [Display handler](lcd2004_i2c/README.md) and [Sensor shield](sensor_pi/README.md).

-The application amtrack connect both daemon to a useful system, wich shows the relevant informations like temperature on the display, see [ambient tracker](amtrack/README.md)
+The application amtrack connect both daemon to a useful system, wich shows the relevant informations like temperature on the display, see [ambient tracker](amtrack/README.md).

+For further checks, a sqlite database is on the device (/var/run/ambient_data.db).
+It stores the values for future use.